Characteristics Design: A Hedonic Approach to Optimal Product Differentiation: Social Planner's and Monopolist's Benchmarks

 \begin{lemma} Given any $\bm{q} \gg \bm{0}$ with $r(\bm{q}) > 0$, let $\bm{x} \in \calD(\bm{q})$ be such that $\|\bm{x}\|_2 = r(\bm{q})$.
 Then, $\bm{A}\bm{q}=\bm{x}$ holds if and only if $\bm{A}$ exhibits product differentiation, with $\bm{a}_i = \frac{\bm{x}}{\|\bm{x}\|_2}$ for the unique firm $i$ with the highest output $q_i$, and $\bm{a}_j = -\frac{\bm{x}}{\|\bm{x}\|_2}$ for all $j \neq i$. \end{lemma}

 These lemmas imply that the characteristics profile $\bm{A}$ is uniquely determined once we require the targeted vector $\bm{x}$ to have length equal to either boundary value $R(\bm{q})$ or $r(\bm{q})$.
 In both cases, the resulting characteristics profile satisfies $\rank(\bm{A})=1$.
-By contrast, we say that $\bm{A}$ exhibits \emph{product differentiation} when $\rank(\bm{A})\ge 2$,\footnote{As the construction in Lemma~\ref{lem_donut} shows, any target vector $\bm{x}$ can be generated so that the vectors $q_1\bm{a}_1,\ldots,q_n\bm{a}_n$, together with $\bm{x}$, form a closed polygon embedded in a space isomorphic to $\R^2$.
-Consequently, both the social planner's and the monopolist's optimal characteristics profiles can be constructed so that $\rank(\bm{A})$ is at most $2$.} in which case there exist firms $i\neq j$ such that the cosine similarity between $\bm{a}_i$ and $\bm{a}_j$ lies strictly between the extreme values $-1$ and $1$.
+By contrast, we say that $\bm{A}$ exhibits \emph{product differentiation} when $\rank(\bm{A})\ge 2$,\footnote{As the construction in Lemma~\ref{lem_donut} shows, any target vector $\bm{x}\in\calD(\bm{q})$ can be generated in such a way that the vectors $q_1\bm{a}_1,\ldots,q_n\bm{a}_n$, and $\bm{x}$ together form a ``triangle'' in a space isomorphic to $\R^2$.
+Hence, both the social planner's and equilibrium characteristics profiles may be chosen with $\rank(\bm{A})\le 2$, although there can be other higher-rank matrices $\bm{A}$ that achieve the same aggregate vector $\bm{x}$.} in which case there exist firms $i\neq j$ such that the cosine similarity between $\bm{a}_i$ and $\bm{a}_j$ lies strictly between the extreme values $-1$ and $1$.
 The next lemma shows that product differentiation arises for generic targeted vector $\bm{x}$ in $\calD(\bm{q})$.

 \begin{lemma} Given any $\bm{q}\gg 0$, let $\bm{x}\in \calD(\bm{q})$ be such that there exists no $\bm{\sigma}\in\{-1,1\}^n$ satisfying $\bm{\sigma}^\top \bm{q}=\|\bm{x}\|_2$.
 If $\bm{A}\bm{q}=\bm{x}$, then $\bm{A}$ exhibits product differentiation.
 In particular, if $n=2$, $\bm{A}$ exhibits product differentiation whenever $|q_1-q_2|<\|\bm{x}\|_2<q_1+q_2$. \end{lemma}